chinapedia/wikipedia.abstract.en/Page/Armed_Forces_of_Turkmenistan.md

 Air Force

-Flag_of_the_Turkmenistan_Air_Forces.svg]] Turkmenistan_AgustaWestland_AW-101_Mk643_Vanzura-1.jpg flying overhead]] Independence_Day_Parade_-_Flickr_-_Kerri-Jo_(98).jpgs fly near the presidential palace]] The IISS in 2012 said the Air Force had 3,000 personnel with 94 combat capable aircraft.[17]
+]] flying overhead]] s fly near the presidential palace]] The IISS in 2012 said the Air Force had 3,000 personnel with 94 combat capable aircraft.[17]
 The total number of aircraft is around 120.[18]
 It said there were two fighter/ground attack squadrons with MiG-29/MiG-29UB (total of 24 both types), Sukhoi Su-17 Fitter-Bs (65) and two Sukhoi Su-25 Frogfoots (with 41 more being refurbished).
 It reported one transport squadron with Antonov An-26 'Curl' (1), and Mi-8s and Mi-24s (8 and 10 listed in service respectively).
 Training units had Sukhoi Su-7 Fitter-As (3 listed in service) and L-39 Albatross.
 Air defence missile units had SA-2, SA-3, and SA-5.

 Units: